thiago95macedo/weth/addons/website_event/README.md

 ### Control your sales funnel with Google Analytics

 Get a clear visibility of your sales funnel.
-Odoo's Google Analytics trackers are configured by default to track all kind of events related to shopping carts, call-to-actions, etc.
+WETH's Google Analytics trackers are configured by default to track all kind of events related to shopping carts, call-to-actions, etc.

 As WETH marketing tools (mass mailing, campaigns, etc) are also linked with Google Analytics, you get a full view of your business.